-Known as the highest bungee in the world from a man-made structure, also noted as such in the Guinness Book of Records, the head-first fall from the Bloukrans Bridge is sure to get your adrenal gland pumping.
+The Bloudkrans Bridge bungee jump is the highest in South Africa at 216m.
+It was also known as the highest bungee in the world from a man-made structure, also noted as such in the Guinness Book of Records (maybe not anymore but at the time of writing), the head-first fall from the Bloukrans Bridge is sure to get your adrenal gland pumping.
 It’s a 216m drop towards the Storms River, so the full body harness goes a long way in making you feel secure.
 The instructors are qualified professionals, and although they may joke, they won’t let you down.

 2. Bungee Mogale, Krugersdorp

 At the Kings Kloof Bridge in Krugersdorp / Mogale City, you can have a nerve-tingling experience of bungee jumping 50m toward the undergrowth; and catch the scent of fresh foliage.
 This bungee area has been open since 2005 and various paraphernalia can be purchased as part of a bungee package, such as branded t-shirts, caps, and even footage of your jump.
 Other activities available here include a Foofy-Slide and a Bridge Swing.
 Bookings are only required if you are part of a group with ten or more people; no tandem jumping is allowed.

 3. Orlando Towers, Soweto